DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world3.md

 And then the girl who fired the magic:
 "...Impossible."

-Rinne was standing in still in shock.
+Rinne was standing still in shock.
 Kai looked over Code Holder in his hand.

 "What was that!?
 Since when you damn demons use such weapons!"